Search for projects by name

 Consequence: projects without a data availability bridge fully rely on single entities (the sequencer) to honestly rely available data roots on Ethereum.
 A malicious sequencer can collude with the proposer to finalize an unavailable state, which can cause loss of funds.

 Currently the system permits invalid state roots.
 More details in project overview.
-State updates must be signed by at least 50.00% of validators, which corresponds to a minimum of 2 validators.

 Proof construction and state derivation fully rely on data that is posted on Celestia.
 Sequencer tx roots are not checked against the Blobstream bridge data roots onchain, but L2 nodes can verify data availability by running a Celestia light client.